 10. Garlicky Broccoli Pasta: Hearty and Heart-Warming

 Garlic, 1 head, with cloves peeled and finely chopped

 Broccoli, 1 head, chopped into bite-size pieces

-Benefits: Broccoli has fiber and a compound called sulfurophane, which may help keep blood vessels healthy.
-Garlic helps reduce inflammation in your body.
-And whole-wheat pasta is a tasty source of heart-healthy fiber.
+Benefits: Broccoli has fiber and a natural chemical called sulfurophane, which may help keep blood vessels healthy.
+Garlic helps curb inflammation in your body.
+And whole wheat pasta is a tasty source of heart-healthy fiber.

 Vanilla almond milk, 6 ounces

 Heat almond milk gently in a small saucepan, stirring in cocoa powder.
 (Be sure to dissolve any lumps.)
 Pour into a mug and top with a sprinkle of cinnamon.

 Benefits: Cocoa powder contains plant chemicals that help keep blood vessels healthy and blood pressure low.
 Almond milk has antioxidants that help protect your heart.